 Over to you my lovelies, who’s installing black windows in your new build?

-Here is another fabulous class of True Colour Experts from my SOLD OUT Vancouver event last week.
+Here is another fabulous class of True Colour Experts from a SOLD OUT Vancouver event.

 We had new designers, experienced designers, homeowners who want to learn how to make informed colour choices every day themselves and homeowners working on new builds!
 Everyone can learn my System for Specifying Colour at the same time!